-Heavy, ‘warm rain’ to follow snowstorm, forecasters say
+Heavy, warm rain to follow snowstorm in Seattle area

-Only one other storm has dropped so much snow on the region in February since record keeping began, according to the National Weather Service.
+Only one other storm has dropped so much snow on the region in February since record-keeping began, according to the National Weather Service.

 The Seattle metro area could get belted with another winter storm this week, weather forecasters say.